Brad Keller Player Props: Royals vs. Rangers

-Brad Keller -- -for- in his most recent game -- will be in action for the Kansas City Royals versus the Texas Rangers, with Andrew Heaney on the mound, on April 10 at 8:05 PM ET.
+Brad Keller -- -for- in his last game -- will be in action for the Kansas City Royals versus the Texas Rangers, with Jacob deGrom on the mound, on April 11 at 8:05 PM ET.

 Brad Keller Game Info & Props vs. the Rangers